Maronato/vue-toastification/README.md

 this.$toast(content);
 ```

-### Dismiss toasts programatically
+### Dismiss toasts programmatically
 When a toast is created, an ID is assigned to it.
-You can use it later to programatically dismiss the toast.
+You can use it later to programmatically dismiss the toast.

 You can also choose a custom ID (String or Number) for the toast during its creation.